AndersonFreitasF/AndersonFreitasF/README.md

 **A lover of technology and films®**
-🌍 Living in Fortaleza, Brazil
++ Living in Fortaleza, Brazil
-🎂 JAAAAMES BAAAAXTER - 21 years old
+- 21 years old
-💻 Typescript and Java programmer, always studying new technologies
+!
+Typescript and Java programmer, always studying new technologies

 ---